Skip to main content

 Self-Serve Kubernetes Clusters in Wayfinder

 To get your application running on Wayfinder, you need a cluster.
 A cluster represents a dedicated, isolated Kubernetes cluster available for your workspace.
 It can be hosted in AWS, Google Cloud, or Microsoft Azure.
-Once you are in a Wayfinder workspace, you can access a cluster, and create one if needed.
+Once you are in a Wayfinder workspace, you can access a cluster and create one.

 See also: Managing Multi-tenant Clusters